JGoodwillieV/GoodSwim/database/PARENT_TEST_SETS_FIX.md

 4. Click **Run** (or press Ctrl+Enter / Cmd+Enter)

 ### Step 3: Verify the Fix
-1. Log in as a parent user in your StormTracker app
+1. Log in as a parent user in your GoodSwim app
 2. Navigate to one of your swimmers
 3. Click on the **Practice** tab
 4. You should now see test set results!